sparkfun/OpenLog_Artemis_GNSS_Logger/README.md

 * Logging and sleep durations.
 Want to log RAWX data for 10 minutes once per day?
 You can absolutely do that!
 * Power management.
 You can choose to put the GNSS module to sleep or disconnect its power completely between logging sessions.

 New features are constantly being added so we’ve released an easy to use firmware upgrade tool.
 No need to install Arduino or a bunch of libraries, simply open the [Artemis Firmware Upload GUI](https://github.com/sparkfun/Artemis-Firmware-Upload-GUI), load the latest OLA firmware, and add features to OpenLog Artemis as they come out!
+Full instructions are available in [UPGRADE.md](UPGRADE.md).

 Repository Contents
 -------------------

+* **/Binaries** - The binary files for the different versions of the OLA firmware
 * **/Firmware** - The main sketch that runs on the OpenLog Artemis.

 Documentation
 --------------

-* **[Artemis Firmware Upload GUI](https://github.com/sparkfun/Artemis-Firmware-Upload-GUI)** - Used to upgrade the firmware on OLA
+* **[UPGRADE.md](UPGRADE.md)** - contains full instructions on how to upgrade the firmware on the OLA using the [Artemis Firmware Upload GUI](https://github.com/sparkfun/Artemis-Firmware-Upload-GUI)
 * **[Installing an Arduino Library Guide](https://learn.sparkfun.com/tutorials/installing-an-arduino-library)** - OLA includes a large number of libraries that will need to be installed before compiling will work.
 * **Hookup Guide** - Coming soon!